Most design competitions end with a drawing.

-We asked Bay Area architects and students: what does a retreat on the Yuba River look like?
-One of them is getting built.
-Within a year, Aaron Gordon Construction breaks ground on the winning design, on a site masterplanned by Strata Landscape Architecture — a small cabin in the woods.
+We asked Bay Area architects and students: What does a retreat near the Yuba River look like?
+Within a year, Aaron Gordon Construction breaks ground on the winning designs, on a site masterplanned by Strata Landscape Architecture — small cabins in the woods.

 Jury